Vincent-Ambrose/Recommending-using-Machine-Learning/README.md

 Description of the project:

 A Mobile company is not satisfied to see that many of its customers are using inherited plans.
-They want to develop a model that can analyze customer's behavior and recommend one of Megaline's new plans:
+They want to develop a model that can analyze customer's behavior and recommend one of its new plans:
 Smart or Ultra.
-Basic machine learning algorithms will be used to make a recommending system
+Basic machine learning algorithms will be used to create a recommending system.

 The project is done in VS code with Jupyter Notebook extension.